Home » 21 Day New Zealand Self Drive Tour Packages »

 Driving time Abel Tasman to Hokitika 377 km / 243 miles, 5 hours

 Discover the rugged West Coast as you travel to Hokitika, famous for its arts and crafts.
-Watch a masterpiece being crafted from gold, silver, molten glass, bone, silk or greywacke or carve your own creation from wood or jade (pounamu).
+Watch a masterpiece being crafted from gold, silver, molten glass, bone, silk, or greywacke or carve your own creation from wood or jade (pounamu).
 Take in Hokitika’s natural beauty, enjoy its expansive beach, or venture down one of the many walking and mountain biking tracks.

 While in Hokitika, you may wish to make the scenic drive to Hokitika Gorge, where an impressive turquoise river flows through a narrow canyon, or Lake Kaniere, a beautiful lake nestled beneath the mountains.

-You could also visit the National Kiwi Centre, where you will be able to see a rare kiwi; view New Zealand’s living dinosaur, the Tuatara; and participate in feeding the giant eels.
+You could also visit the National Kiwi Centre, where you will be able to see a rare kiwi, view New Zealand’s living dinosaur, the Tuatara, and participate in feeding the giant eels.
 Or make a drive north to Shantytown, where you can explore the heritage village, ride the steam train, try your hand at panning for gold, and take old-time styled photos.

 Stay 1 night in Hokitika.